Clever/ARCHIVED-mongoose-repl/README.md

+# Notice

+_ARCHIVED: This repo is no longer maintained by Clever._

 # mongoose-repl

-_ARCHIVED: This repo is no longer maintained by Clever.
-If you're interested in taking ownership, please let us know via a GH issue._

 A Mongo REPL with the full power of Mongoose.